Membranous Nephropathy (MN)

 - Taking vitamins

-1. Following a low-sodium diet may help your kidneys’ function and improve your MN symptoms.
+1. Following a low-sodium diet and taking prescribed medications from your nephrologist may help improve your kidneys’ function your MN symptoms.

 2. Finding a nephrologist that specializes in MN that you trust is very important to your long-term health.